Trail riding techniquesRiding position

 Ride in the highest gear your bike will pull, look well ahead and if possible keep your hands light on the bars.
 Keep feet facing forwards and close in.
 If the rut is not smooth, beware of rocks in the edges which can sweep a foot of the peg.
 At best, it is painful – at worst, it can result in a broken leg.
 Gentle acceleration will keep the front wheel going ahead, light touch will allow it to centralise if it hits the edge.
 Really deep or very slippery ruts may need to be ridden sitting down with feet out frontwards or paddling.After you fall off (because you will!)

 If the handlebars are not jammed in the ground, pull the underneath one forward to make the front wheel face upwards.
-You may find it easiest to use both hands on the lowest part of the handlebars to lift, as the leverage makes the effort required less.
+Use both hands on the lowest part of the handlebars to lift, as the leverage makes the effort required less.
 This helps protect your back from injury when lifting.Gates

 Most groups use a system to share out the work of opening and closing gates.
 Some favour second man open, third man close; some prefer the same person to open and close the gates so that unusual fastenings do not present a problem.
 If you ride an enduro bike, get on and off with the stand up, as the stand is only designed to support the bike, not bike and rider.
 When doing gates on a down hill, either find something to jam the front wheel into, or stop the engine and leave the bike in gear.
 If a rider in the group has a kickstart bike, it is considerate to allow him to do flat ground gates where he can leave his bike running in neutral.Deep puddles, streams and river crossings